CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 Survival analysis was originally developed to solve this type of problem, that is, to deal with estimation when our data is right-censored.
-Even in the case where all events have been observed, i.e. no censoring, survival analysis is still a very useful tool to understand durations.
+However, wven in the case where all events have been observed, i.e. there is no censoring, survival analysis is still a very useful tool to understand durations and rates.

 The observations need not always start at zero, either.
 This was done only for understanding in the above example.
 Consider the example where